kritikamandale/HackDaysNagpur/README.md

 ---

-## 🚀 Offroad Autonomous Image segmentation
+## 🚀 Offroad Autonomous Image segmentation Project

 A responsive, glassmorphic UI to visualize the segmentation model's capabilities and leverage Google's Gemini for contextual terrain insight.